 Crest’s loyal customers will be happy to know that there’s a charcoal version of the standard white toothpaste.
 It freshens your breath, gently whitens your teeth, and strengthens your enamel.
 Hard to say no to that!

-Crest Charcoal 3D White Toothpaste, Whitening Therapy Deep Clean with Fluoride, Invigorating Mint, 4.1 Ounce, Pack of 3
+Crest Charcoal 3D White Toothpaste, Whitening Therapy Deep Clean with Fluoride, Invigorating Mint, 4.1 Oz (Pack of 3)

 If you’re feeling adventurous, why not try charcoal toothpaste tablets like these from GloBoid?
 It’s a vegan and eco-friendly option with plastic-free and recyclable packaging, no SLS, and no GMO included.
 It’s also ideal for taking with you in your carry-on, as it won’t count as a liquid.

 They’re also very easy to use—just pop a tablet in your mouth, chew on it for a few seconds until it begins to foam, then brush as usual.
 You’ll have a clean, bright smile in no time.

-GloBoid Charcoal Toothpaste Tablets with Fluoride, Easy Bite Toothpaste Bits, Zero Waste & Eco Friendly Toothpaste Tabs, Plastic Free Toothpaste Bites - 1 Month Supply - 62 Count - Mint
+GloBoid Charcoal Toothpaste Tablets with Fluoride, Zero Waste Toothpaste Bits, Eco Friendly Toothpaste Tabs, Plastic Free Toothpaste Bites - 1 Month Supply - 62 Count - Mint

 Those ready to invest in a reliable toothpaste brand and stock up for the next couple of months should check out this option by Tom’s of Maine.